-This Draft DARP presents information about the Pepco Potomac Spill, the natural resource damage assessment and restoration, spill response, legal authorities, and public involvement opportunities.
-Information is also presented about the estimates of exposure and/or injury to natural resources and their services caused by the Pepco Potomac Spill, the Trustees' identified restoration alternatives, analysis of the restoration alternatives under OPA selection criteria and the Trustees' preferred restoration alternatives for compliance with other applicable laws.
-Once finalized, these environmental compliance analyses will be included as appendices to the Final DARP/Environmental Compliance Analysis for the Pepco Potomac Spill.
+This DARP/ECA presents information about the Pepco Potomac Spill, the natural resource damage assessment and restoration, spill response, legal authorities, and public participation.
+Information about the estimates of exposure and/or injury to natural resources and their services caused by the Pepco Potomac Spill, the Trustees' identified restoration alternatives, analysis of the restoration alternatives under OPA selection criteria and the Trustees' preferred restoration alternatives and associated environmental compliance analyses are also presented.
+Consistent with federal laws, the DOI evaluated the preferred restoration alternatives for compliance with other applicable laws.
+These environmental compliance analyses are included as appendices to this DARP/ECA.